 The main hero, Noctis, is practically an opposite of what his appearance might suggest.
 He's very friendly, fun-loving and perky with a side of good-natured Deadpan Snarker.
 The fact that he's a Kindhearted Cat Lover just cherry-tops it.

 The main heroine, Lunafreya, is a paragon of niceness in the world.
-She's downright Spoiled Sweet, and pretty much adored for it.
+She's downright sweet, and pretty much adored for it.

 Luna's attendant and divine Messenger, Gentiana, is another fitting example.
 While she's very cryptic and mysterious, she has watched over and protected Noctis and Luna since they were children - maybe even before than, and is nothing less than kind and friendly to them.
 She also loves photobombing Prompto.